Skip to main content

 What does the platform do automatically versus what does it require you to do?
 Technical safeguards — encryption, access controls, audit logging, session management — should be implemented by the platform, not delegated to the practice's operational discipline.

-Does the compliance posture update continuously or periodically?
+Does the compliance state update continuously or periodically?
 Annual risk assessments become stale.
 A platform that shows your compliance status in real time is categorically different from one that shows where you were when you last completed an assessment.

 Does it manage the full BAA lifecycle?
 BAA compliance is not just having a template.
 It is knowing which vendors require a BAA, having signed agreements with all of them, tracking their status, and renewing or updating them when relationships change.

 Does it address the requirements that create the most enforcement exposure?
 Risk analysis failures are the most commonly cited finding in OCR enforcement.
 Access control failures are the most common technical safeguard issue.
 BAA gaps are consistently cited.
-The platform should specifically address these.

 Who Needs HIPAA Compliance Software